reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 ## How to Avoid CORS Security Vulnerabilities

 To implement CORS securely,
-1. We need to associate a whitelist with Access-Control-Allow-Origin that identifies which specific domains (e.g., your company’s other domains) can access resources.
+1. We need to associate a whitelist with Access-Control-Allow-Origin that identifies which specific domains can access resources.
-2. Then your application can validate against this list when a domain requests access.
+2. Then our application can validate against this list when a domain requests access.
-3. You also don’t want to define your Access-Control-Allow-Origin header as NULL, as an attacker can send a request with a NULL origin that would bypass other controls.
+3. We should not define your `Access-Control-Allow-Origin` header as NULL, since an attacker can send a request with a NULL origin that will bypass other controls.
-4. Similarly, with Access-Control-Allow-Methods you should specify exactly what methods are valid for approved domains to use.
+4. Similarly, with `Access-Control-Allow-Methods` we should specify exactly what methods are valid for approved domains to use.
 Some may only need to view resources, while others need to read and update them, and so on.
-5. It is quite easy for a hacker to setup a traffic viewer and observe what requests are passing back and forth from your site and what the responses are.
-From this, they can determine whether your site is vulnerable to a CORS-based attack.
+5. It is quite easy for a hacker to setup a traffic viewer and observe what requests are passing back and forth from our site and what the responses are.
+From this, they can determine whether our site is vulnerable to a CORS-based attack.
-6. Therefore, you should be validating each and every domain that is requesting your site’s resources, as well as the methods other domains can use if their requests for access are granted.
-Y
+6. Therefore, we should be validating each and every domain that is requesting our site’s resources, as well as the methods other domains can use if their requests for access are granted.
-7. ou can easily identify CORS security vulnerabilities by reviewing the above headers in the application’s response and validating the values of those headers.
+7. We can easily identify CORS security vulnerabilities by reviewing the above headers in the application’s response and validating the values of those headers.
 Using open source scanners is also a great way to discover CORS security vulnerabilities.

 ## Conclusion
+Here is a summary of the topics we covered:
+1. CORS is a security standard implemented by browsers to enable access to resources in a different origin.
+2. CORS requests are of three types: Simple, Preflight, and Request with Credentials.
+3. Simple requests are used to perform safe operations like a HTTP GET method.
+4. Preflighted requests are for performing operations with side-affects like PUT and DELETE methods.
+5. CORS uses Headers to exchange information with servers.
+Important CORS headers are:
+Origin
+6. We looked at some CORS vulnerabilities and potential remediations like whitelist.